alesanv/eInkDisplayInfo/README.md

 **Weather module:**

-I am using the Open Weather Map API (https://openweathermap.org/api).
+I am using the [Open Weather Map API](https://openweathermap.org/api).
 To use the API you need to create an account because you will need the API key, there's a free tier.
 For this application the free subscription is enough.

 There is also a Python library called PyOWM which is a wrapper library for the Open Weather Map web API, so I am using it.